jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/K_orbits_on_G_B.rst

 and :math`\Chi` is the collection of all the sets for all the base points.
 Which give all strong real forms of :math:`G`.
 The above set only has to do with one strong real form.

-NOTE: FOR MORE INFORMATION ON STRONG REAL FORMS SEE THE "Algorithms for Representation Theory of Real Reductive Groups, by Adams and du Cloux, in www.liegroups.org/papers/.
+NOTE: FOR MORE INFORMATION ON STRONG REAL FORMS SEE:  "Algorithms for Representation Theory of Real Reductive Groups", by Adams and du Cloux, in www.liegroups.org/papers/.

 Since this set is finite, it makes sense to have an ``atlas`` command ``KGB`` that will give a finite list of the elements in :math:`\Chi`

 :math:`KGB \rightarrow \{x_0 , \dots ,x_{n-1} \}`